pinkerton/components/README.md

 ### Serverless

-While you can use Serverless Components to deploy anything, they are biased toward SaaS and cloud infrastructure with "serverless" qualities (auto-scaling, pay-per-use, zero-administration).
-Components make it easier than ever to deliver applications, especially applications with the lowest total cost and overhead.
+While you can use Serverless Components to deploy anything, they are biased toward SaaS and cloud infrastructure with "serverless" qualities (auto-scaling, pay-per-use, zero-administration), so you can deliver results with the lowest total cost and overhead.

 ![serverless components overview](https://s3.amazonaws.com/assets.github.serverless/serverless-components-overview-2.gif)